Taapeli/isotammi-addons/source/SuperTool/README.md

 ![SuperTool](SuperTool-2.png)

-Multiple values are displayed in separate columns:
+Multiple values are displayed in separate columns and the filter expression can be used to select the rows to be displayed:

 ![SuperTool](SuperTool-3.png)